July Uprising: Police strike

 On 6 August, the Bangladesh Police Service Association initiated a strike, demanding enhanced security measures for its members.
 The association expressed regret for the role of the police force in the recent unrest and violence.
-It stated that its officers were "forced to open fire", subsequently being portrayed as the "villain."
+It stated that its officers were "forced to open fire", subsequently being portrayed as the "villain".
 Students and several paramilitary personnel were subsequently seen directing traffic and maintaining law and order functions in Dhaka, while Bangladesh Air Force personnel were deployed to secure Hazrat Shahjalal International Airport.
-The newly appointed Inspector-General of Police, Md.
-Moinul Islam, issued an order for all officers to report for duty by the evening of 8 August.
-On 11 August, retired Brigadier General M Sakhawat Hossain, serving as the adviser for home affairs in the interim government, appealed to police officers to resume their duties at their respective stations.
+The newly appointed Inspector General of Police, Md.
+Mainul Islam, issued an order for all officers to report for duty by the evening of 8 August.
+On 11 August, retired Brigadier General M. Sakhawat Hossain, serving as the adviser for home affairs in the interim government, appealed to police officers to resume their duties at their respective stations.
 He provided assurances that their grievances would be addressed and their demands fulfilled.
 The strike ended on 11 August following a meeting between the association and the interim government.
 By 15 August, regular operations at all 639 police stations nationwide had resumed.